oisinq/dbikes-planner/README.md

 To function correctly, you will need to set up a bucket to store historical bike data.
 The data in this repo's ```/data``` folder can be used for this purpose.

 The Android app also requires a Google Maps API key.
+Change the value in the two google_maps_api.xml files to your Google Maps API key.

+Have fun!